 Jay Elggren, Family Service Director

 Paula was introduced to the exchange program when she met Jay.
 After they married, they have hosted numerous students in their home and she fell in love with the program.
 She helped to develop Family Exchange and has strived to make it a memorable experience for the teen volunteers, the host families, and the international students.
-She has worked in the mortgage industry for the past 13 years.
-Her attention to detail has helped many lenders and underwriters get the process done quickly and get borrowers into their home faster.
-In addition to being mom of her 7 beautiful children, Paula stays busy helping Jay with their real estate investment business.
+Along with the summer program, she also coordinates High School exchange students for the Western & South-Western states of the US.
+In addition to being the mom of her 8 beautiful children, Paula stays busy helping Jay with their real estate investment business.

 Grandma Sharon Elggren, Foreign Partner Director

 Sharon is the reason this whole program began.
 She worked as a volunteer for the 4-H Japanese exchange program 30+ years ago.
 When 4-H discontinued the exchange program in Utah, Sharon started her own organization and has brought hundreds of Japanese kids to Utah every year since.
-Sharon cultivates the relationship with the Japanese foreign partners to make sure that everything runs smooth in Japan and America.
-She coordinates the high school exchange program during the year.
+Sharon cultivates the relationship with the Japanese foreign partners to make sure that everything runs smoothly in Japan and America.
 Sharon also works part-time as a dental hygienist.
 Sharon remains an important part of the program today.
 Along with her 26 grandkids, all the teens and staff call her Grandma.